 Our curriculum is divided into half-termly topics within each year group which alternates between Geography and History.
 Their topic ensures progression in those subjects throughout the school.
 Underpinning the entire curriculum are the basic skills of Writing, Reading, Mathematics and Computing.
 The children at our school are given every opportunity to use and apply their skills in these areas when studying a topic.

-Planned into each of the six themes covered by our children throughout the year are Excellence and Enjoyment Days – either a trip or in school workshop devised to extend and inspire the children’s learning and widen their experiences.
+Planned into each of the six topics covered by our children throughout the year, are Excellence and Enjoyment Days – either a trip or in school workshop devised to extend and inspire the children’s learning, engage them into the topic and widen their experiences.
 This in turn impacts on their ability to write.
-In order to promote citizenship and entrepreneurial thinking in our children we have devoted the final theme of the year to the skills involved in enterprise.
-Every child, through the topic they are studying, is given the opportunity to run their own business or organise their own charity event.
-These events give our children a purpose for the work they are carrying out and empower them to make a difference.

 We have a whole-school writing overview to ensure coverage and progression is planned out well in Years 1-6.
 We also use a scheme for ICT (PurpleMash), PSED (Jigsaw), PE (Real PE), MfL (Rising Stars) and Phonics (Read, Write, Inc.).
 Other subjects including Science, Art and Design, Music, D&T, RE, Maths are mapped out in long-term plans to accommodate progression across the school.
 More information on these subjects and the way they are taught can be found on our website in the subject policy, action plan and long-term plan.